bmshema/trafficThief-lite/README.md

 ⠘⢿⣿⣿⣿⣿⣷⣤⣤⣤⣤⣤⣾⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣁⣀⣀⣤⣤⣤⣶⣾⣿⣿⣿⣿⣿⣿⣿⠿⠁⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠉⠉⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

-### Description:
+## Description:
-brokenPanda enables enables SSL keylogging on a remote linux host and opens a pipe to stream packet data and TLS keys back Wireshark on your local machine in real-time.
+brokenPanda enables enables SSL keylogging on a remote linux host and opens a pipe to stream packet data and TLS keys back Wireshark on your local machine in real-time

+## Requirements:

+#### Remote Host Dependencies:
+- You must have ssh access to the remote host (either password or ssh key)
+- The remote host must have tcpdump installed or you must have the ability to install it

+#### Local Dependencies:
+- sshpass
+- wireshark
+**brokenPanda will install these for you if you do not have them.**